Back to Year 9 Options

 A variety of teaching approaches and resources are used including published texts, worksheets, practical materials and computers.
 Students are expected to have scientific calculators.

-Sparx maths is used as an independent marketing tool.
+Hegarty maths is used as an independent marketing tool.

 You are grouped according to your level of attainment, using KS3 results and teacher assessment.
 Individual progress is carefully monitored and movement between groups takes place as, and when, appropriate, although constant movement between groups is deemed inappropriate.

-The course is linear and the assessment comprises of three papers lasting 90 minutes.
+The course is linear and the assessment comprises three papers lasting 90 minutes.
 Paper 1 is a non-calculator assessment and paper 2 and 3 are calculator papers.

 The skills developed through the study of maths are in high demand from employers and universities.
 In addition to developing the ability to solve problems and think logically, the study of maths provides opportunities to develop team-working skills, resilience, effective communication of complex ideas and the ability to use your own initiative.
 Maths underpins most of science, technology and engineering and is also important in areas as diverse as business, law, nutrition, sports science and psychology.
 There are many opportunities to use maths to make a difference in society, for example through the analysis involved in medical research, developing new technology, modelling epidemics or in the study of patterns of criminal activity to identify trends.